 As an innovative company, fischer is reliant on its employees to set itself apart.
-It is important that good ideas are reported to decision-makers directly and promptly.
-In addition, initiative needs to be rewarded
+It is important that good ideas are reported to decisionmakers directly and promptly.
+In addition, this kind of creative activity must be rewarded.

 Various instruments have been created just for this purpose: the fischer Idea Process with the fischer Ideas Cloud, as a central tool for the company suggestion scheme (measurable suggestions for improvement from within and outside the company), and the fischer Product Process (product suggestions or potential for improvement).
 The Ideas Cloud in particular, with its wide-ranging possibilities, is also intended to generate cross-divisional suggestions for improving environmental friendliness and sustainability.

 These cover all products and processes, with the declared goal of conserving resources and improving efficiency.
-Over 1,500 ideas for improving company processes are submitted annually through the Idea Cloud, then implemented quickly if they are rated positively.
+Over 1,500 ideas for improving company processes are submitted annually through the Ideas Cloud, then implemented quickly if they are rated positively